bilbilaki/player_ui/mediakit.md

 ```dart
 await player.jump(5);
 ```
+/// for me subtitle audio and subtitle track
 ### Select video, audio or subtitle track

 A media source may contain multiple video, audio or subtitle tracks e.g. for multiple languages.
 Available video, audio or subtitle tracks are notified through `Player`'s state.
 See ["Handle playback events" section](#handle-playback-events) for related information.